Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Partial Wave Amplitudes

-Thus, unlike a two body scattering process, where an infinity of angular momentum channels are available, the number of angular momentum channels available for a two-body decay are limited by the spins of the parent and daughter states.
+Thus, unlike a two-body scattering process where an infinity of angular momentum channels are available, the number of angular momentum channels available for a two-body decay is limited by the spins of the parent and daughter states.
 The value of $\ell$ must satisfy the condition that $J\in[|\ell-S|,~\ell+S]$.
 Also, since we are interested only in the strong decays, an additional constraint of parity conservation has to be imposed.
-This determines if $\ell$ has to be even or odd, further reducing the available number of angular momentum channels.
-The amplitude for a two-body decay can be written as,
+This determines if $\ell$ has to be even or odd (for a given value of $S$), further reducing the available number of angular momentum channels.